 After much head scratching, I discovered the reason it booted was because it was booting from the Windows install DVD, and because I was tearing my hair out and ignoring the server, the "Press any key to boot from CD or DVD..." prompt timed out, and it automatically booted into Windows.
 Nothing was changed in the BIOS, the boot sequence was correct, and after testing I confirmed that it will only boot Windows if it was booting from the DVD initially then let the prompt time out.

 So... apparently after any BIOS update, something somewhere got modified in the boot sector and it would no longer boot correctly.
 But booting from the DVD then letting it time out seemed like a really strange thing, since this suggested the hard drive's boot sector was still functioning properly, it just wouldn't boot as the first boot device.
 Tried searching Google for this problem and found thousands and thousands of people with similar problems and no real fix except things I've already tried.
 Most ended up reinstalling Windows, which didn't work for me.

-Well, after a week of even more head scratching, I finally came up with a working and reproducible solution.
+Well, after a week of even more head scratching, I finally came up with a working and reproducible solution (workaround).
 The ThinkServer came pre-configured with two hard drives which are configured as RAID1 array using the onboard Intel RSTe.
 I'm guessing the problem could be related to the Intel chipset and the RAID array configuration, but a BIOS update should not mess it up so much.
-Anyway, the fix was to remove one of the hard drives from the RAID array, then add it back and let it rebuild the array by booting into Windows using the DVD workaround.
+Anyway, the fix was to remove one of the hard drives from the RAID array by booting into the Intel RSTe configuration screen and selecting the option "Reset Disks to Non-RAID".
+Remove one of the drives then add it back immediately.
+After that reboot into Windows using the DVD workaround method above.
 After the array was re-built, Windows could boot normally again.